Azure-Samples/azure-opensource-labs/cloud-native/containerapps-terraform/README.md

 Review the items that will be deployed by Terraform, then type `yes` in the console to confirm the deployment.

+> For a more in depth guide on how the Terraform is put together using the AzAPI provider, go check out this [blog post](https://dev.to/azure/monitoring-azure-container-apps-with-azure-managed-grafana-148j).

 ## Explore Container Apps and its scaling features

 The container apps will already have autoscaling fully configured and enabled.